Connect with others who understand.

 • Statins for high cholesterol have — in rare cases — been linked to muscle discomfort that makes it harder to fall asleep.

 Never stop taking your heart disease medications without talking to your doctor first.
-Stopping these medications suddenly without medical guidance can be dangerous and cause serious complications.
+Stopping these medications suddenly can be dangerous and cause serious complications.

 9 Tips for Improving Sleep With Heart Disease